MultiverseLearningProducts/swe/src/mod1/wk1/day1.md

 ## Overview of the day

-Today we are going to learn about Representational state transfer (REST) and what makes an API RESTful.
-We covered this topic briefly in the Bootcamp but over the next 2 weeks we'll be going into a lot more depth.
+At the end of this module you will be building a RESTful API that has both authentication and authorisation.
+We are going to build up to this final challenge in a gradual way.
+Our jouney will begin today with the building block of RESTful apis - the Hyper Text Transfer Protocol (HTTP).

-Today we will use [Postman](https://www.postman.com/) to call some RESTful APIs and look in detail at the requests we send and responses we receive.
+We are going to use [Postman](https://www.postman.com/) to call some RESTful APIs and look in detail at the requests we send and responses we receive.
+Then we will look at performing these same requests using the browser's native `fetch` api.

 ----